-Whether hieroglyphics or cuneiform is the original form of our earliest writing is a matter of serious debate and new data is found regularly that tilts the answer to one side, then to the other; there is no debate, however, that the earliest known illustrated writing is from ancient Egypt.
-The Pyramid Texts, in fact, are the oldest known sacred writings.
-Their mysticism is grounded in a system for defining categories of being and inner experience and, even though their terms translate into modern languages only with lengthy explanations, the many faces of their gods and goddesses resolve into your human face: Face and Head of My Heart.
+Whether hieroglyphics or cuneiform is the original form of our earliest writing is a matter of serious debate, and new data is found regularly that tilts the answer to one side, then to the other.
+There is no debate, however, that the earliest known illustrated writing is from ancient Egypt, in The Pyramid Texts.
+From their earliest days, they used literary and visual imagery woven together to illuminate and to define deeply abstract concepts; as a result, much of their art was diagrammatic, not just artistic.
+Egyptian mysticism is grounded in a system for defining categories of being and inner experience and, even though their terms translate into modern languages only with lengthy explanations, the many faces of their gods and goddesses resolve into your human face: Face and Head of My Heart.

 Who then is this?